Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Illuminance: How Much Light Reaches Your Work Surface

 Illuminance is the measure of how much light actually falls on a surface, quantified in foot-candles (fc) or lux.
-This is arguably the most critical factor for safety and precision.
-The Illuminating Engineering Society (IES) provides recommended practices for various environments, and from experience, workshop tasks fall into distinct tiers.
+This is one of the most critical factors for safety and precision.
+The Illuminating Engineering Society (IES) provides recommended practices for various environments, and in practice, workshop tasks often fall into these tiers:

-• Detailed Bench Work (50-95 fc / 500–1000 lux): For tasks like woodworking, metal fabrication, or mechanical assembly, higher illuminance is crucial to see fine details, read measurements accurately, and reduce errors.
+• Detailed Bench Work (~50–95 fc / ~500–1000 lux): For tasks like woodworking, metal fabrication, or mechanical assembly, higher illuminance helps you see fine details, read measurements accurately, and reduce errors.

-• Color-Critical Tasks & Finishing (95+ fc / 1000+ lux): Automotive painting, detailing, and finishing require intense, high-quality light to reveal surface imperfections and ensure color accuracy.
+• Color-Critical Tasks & Finishing (~95+ fc / ~1000+ lux): Automotive painting, detailing, and finishing benefit from intense, high-quality light to reveal surface imperfections and support color checks.

 Color Temperature (CCT): The "Feel" of the Light